ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 * Other chart parameters are:
   * `Join Points` - if checked, instead of single data points they are plotted as a complete line
   * `Shade Zones` - if checked, adds the power zone shading
-  * `Show Full Plot` - if checked, also the ride (power and heart rate curves only) are shown at the bottom of the view
+  * `Show Full Plot` - if checked, also the activity (power and heart rate curves only) are shown at the bottom of the view

-* The coloring of the power/heart rate plot (along the ride time) follows a special logic.
+* The coloring of the power/heart rate plot (along the activity time) follows a special logic.
 The available data points are segmented into 36 subsequent groups.
 Each group is assigned a separate color, which is determined from an HSV color code.
 The HSV coloring covers all colors in a "circle style".
-Each segment of the ride data points segment is plotted in a color of the circle (see HSV colors) - starting at 'Yellow' and moving by an angle of 10 degrees (direction see 'Arrow') to determine the color for each new segment.
+Each segment of the activity data points segment is plotted in a color of the circle (see HSV colors) - starting at 'Yellow' and moving by an angle of 10 degrees (direction see 'Arrow') to determine the color for each new segment.

 ![HR vs Power Colors](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/HR_vs_Power_Colors.jpg)

-The Power@150 value is estimation of your PWC150 value based on ride data.
+The Power@150 value is estimation of your PWC150 value based on activity data.
 PWC150 (Physical Work Capacity at HR 150) is a measure in diagnostics - it follows a tiered test protocol but ends with the HR of its name (here 150).
 For further details, please use the search engine of your choice with the given key words.

 ## Google Map / Bing Map

-If GPS data is available, the ride is shown on a Google Map, or a Bing Map. _Note: You need to be connected to the internet._
+If GPS data is available, the activity is shown on a Google Map, or a Bing Map. _Note: You need to be connected to the internet._

 The functionality provided on the maps differs on what Google or Bing is offering (e.g. multiple views, zoom, rotate).
 GoldenCheetah itself adds capabilities to: